RIR360/development/journal/2025/January.md

 - It depends upto you about the activities that you must avoid at any cost.
 - There are some common ones:
   - Short videos (Reduces attention span)
-  - P*rn (Too much high dopamine that nothing else can fill the void)
+  - P*rn (Too much high dopamine release)
   - RPG Games (Too much indulgement and dopamine hit)
+- List all of them, find replacement or avoid them at any cost to get going.